Text original

 Evaluation

-According to the UVic-UCC academic regulations for degrees, there is only one official call that includes two different evaluation periods:
+According to the UVic-UCC Academic Regulations for Degrees, there is only one official call that includes two different evaluation periods:

 Continuous evaluation of the activities carried out by the student through:

-- Assessment of subjects: 45%
+- Evaluation of the topics: 45%

-- First partial: 22.5% (recoverable)
+- First part: 22.5% (recoverable)

-- First partial: 22.5% (recoverable)
+- First part: 22.5% (recoverable)

-- Continuous assessment activities: 30% (non-refundable)
+- Continuous evaluation activities: 30% (non-recoverable)

-- Group work: 20% (non-refundable)
+- Group work: 20% (non-recoverable)

-The final mark of the subject is the result of the weighting of the marks obtained in each of the parts.
+The final grade for the subject is the result of the weighting of the grades obtained in each of the parts.

 Recovery period

-Plagiarism or copying someone else's work is penalized at all universities and, according to the UVic-UCC Coexistence Rules , constitutes serious or very serious offences.
-Therefore, in the course of this subject, plagiarism or the misappropriation of other people's texts or ideas (see what is considered plagiarism ) and the improper or undeclared use of artificial intelligence in an activity are translated automatically in suspension or other disciplinary measures.
+Plagiarism or copying someone else's work is penalized in all universities and, according to the UVic-UCC coexistence rules, constitute serious or very serious faults.
+Therefore, during the course of this subject, plagiarism or the improper appropriation of texts or ideas from other people (see What is considered plagiarism?) and the improper or undeclared use of artificial intelligence in an activity automatically result in suspension or other disciplinary measures.

-To cite texts and materials appropriately, consult the academic citation guidelines and guidelines available on the UVic Library website.
+To cite texts and materials appropriately, you must consult the academic citation guidelines and guidelines available on the UVic Library website.

 Methodology